onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Maximum power principle: natural systems self-organize to maximize power which is usable energy per unit time.
 Capitalism is a modern large scale coordinated human expression of this same dynamic organizing itself to capture and process as much energy and material flow as possible, as fast as possible." - [Nate Hagens](https://youtu.be/ejRfnSrY0ok?t=530)

-> "It doesn't matter if a cat is black or white as long as it catches mice." - [Deng Xiaoping](https://www.goodreads.com/quotes/1320866-it-doesn-t-matter-if-a-cat-is-black-or-white)

 > "Religion is the state of being grasped by an ultimate concern, a concern which qualifies all other concerns as preliminary and which itself contains the answer to the question of a meaning of our life."  - [Paul Tillich](https://www.goodreads.com/quotes/268156-religion-is-the-state-of-being-grasped-by-an-ultimate)

 > "I have given no definition of love.
 This is impossible, because there is no higher principle by which it could be defined.
 It is life itself in its actual unity.
 The forms and structures in which love embodies itself are the forms and structures in which love overcomes its self-destructive forces." - [Paul Tillich](https://www.goodreads.com/quotes/659811-i-have-given-no-definition-of-love-this-is-impossible)